 Maniswamy was on a strict vegetarian diet for 12 days in May this year.
 He was going to lead a team of honey hunters from his Kurumba tribe in the Nilgiri Biosphere Reserve, Tamil Nadu, and purification rituals were necessary to ensure his safety and that of his team.
 As per the tradition, a ladder of sturdy forest vines was made to reach the honeycombs of the Apis Dorsata or the Indian Rock Bee, which nests beneath overhanging rocks.
 Maniswamy and his team performed an elaborate puja to Mother Goddess and other local deities just before the climb too.

 The ladder was hung from the top of a cliff and Maniswamy climbed up to break the honeycombs, braving the swarm of bees without any protection.
 The rituals, they believe, keep them safe.
-About half the honeycombs were left untouched for the bees to come back to the same place next year – a sustainable and eco-friendly practice.
+About half the honeycombs were left untouched for the bees to come back to the same place next year – a sustainable and eco-friendly practice that protects the region's biodiversity.

 At Aadhimalai, it is processed to make many varieties of flavoured honey besides natural and limited edition products.